dunkmann00/PrusaPosts/ColorLitho/README.md

 z-hop, move to the next location, z-hop down and continue.

 The idea with this was to see if it was possible to avoid the little zits that z-hopping can create, while also realizing the benefits of z-hopping.
+The main benefit in this case is avoiding scraping the current layer with the nozzle.
-The benefits being the nozzle is less likely to scrape the current layer, which will happen with the color lithophane, given it will be moving over the same area for the multiple colors.
+This is more likely to happen with a color lithophane since the nozzle has to repeatedly move over the same areas when it extrudes the next filament of a different color.

 Here's a picture to try to better show what is happening: